tdelhaise/box/SPECS.md

     - For every `user_uuid`, the root resolver stores a companion JSON file listing the active `node_uuid`s owned by that user (+ optional metadata as the protocol evolves).
     - Records are signed at the transport layer (Noise/libsodium milestone) so that resolvers can reject forged presence updates.
   - ACL: readable by authorized peers (including clients resolving remote nodes); writable by the owner’s nodes and by root resolvers that mirror the data; deletion restricted to owner/admin.
-  - Relationship with `/uuid`: current Swift prototypes still serialise presence under the `/uuid` queue in each node’s local store; root resolvers mirror that content into the global `whoswho` queue until the on-disk layout is unified in a future milestone.

 - `/location` (content_type: `application/cbor` or `application/json`):
   - Purpose: Publish optional geographic location per UUID.